pavithran-paviii/inr.group/README.md

 # Cloning the figma UI.

- -This project was create using React, HTML, CSS, Javascript.
+ - This project was create using React, HTML, CSS, Javascript.
  <br>
  <br>
- -It was created in Pure CSS without help of external libraries.
+ - It was created in Pure CSS without help of external libraries.
  <br>
  <br>
  - The spend statistics bars in right is dynamic and updates by calculation the percentage from the total limit and usage.